IamGrootGroot/THESIS_PANK/README.md

 - Improved handling of QuPath project structure
 - Better integration with StarDist model
 - Enhanced support for batch processing
+- **Added preliminary tissue segmentation step using TRIDENT toolkit.**
+- **Added Python script to run TRIDENT and Groovy script to import its GeoJSON output into QuPath.**

 ## Output

+### QuPath Project after TRIDENT Import
+- QuPath project images will have tissue areas annotated with the class "Tissue (TRIDENT)".

 ### Cell Segmentation and Tile Extraction
 - Processed QuPath project with cell annotations